JohnAlbin/support-for/README.md

 ### Update your Sass partials to use `support-for()`

 If a Sass module tells you that it uses `support-for`, you just need to override the default value of the `$support-for` variable before you import that module.
-See the examples above about some of your options.
+See the examples above to see some of your options.

-If, however, you want to conditionally include Sass in your CSS output, you can update your Sass code to wrap those lines of CSS with an `@if` block that uses the `support-for()` function.
+If, however, you want to conditionally include Sass in the stylesheets you author, you can update your Sass code to wrap those lines of Sass with an `@if` block that uses the `support-for()` function.

 ```
 @mixin my-sweet-sweet-mixin($cocoa: lots) {